fbacher/service.kodi.tts/SETUP.md

 Finally, run the script:

-        . config_env       # Loads the script into powershell
+        . .\config_env.ps1   # Loads the script into powershell
         Config_Kodi_Env      # Runs the function defined in the script

 At this point you should be able to run Kodi.
 A few seconds after starting Kodi you should hear a note, followed by speech.
 To see the configuration menu, you can press ***F12*** on the keyboard.
 If there is no voice or no configuration menu, then something went wrong and you should collect a log and send it to me.